 The vesting of Rights held at 30 June 2024 is subject to future performance conditions.
 In his prior role as Chief Development Officer, Mr Strelein was granted a total of 176,271 and 331,915 Performance Rights in respect of the 2022 and 2023 financial years under the Rights Plan as a performance linked at-risk long-term incentive.
 No amount was or is payable by Mr Strelein at grant or on vesting for the above Performance Rights.
-Mr Lougher was not eligible for LTI's for FY23.
+Mr Lougher was not eligible for LTTs for FY23.
 AASB 2 requires that the liability under the Rights to be measured initially and at each reporting date until settled, at the fair value of the pay-out, by applying an option pricing model taking into account the terms and conditions on which the pay-out is granted.
 The valuation of the Rights was completed using various option pricing models.
 Models used included a hybrid trinomial option model with absolute and relative total shareholder return hurdles.
 The absolute total shareholder return hurdles.
-3
+Scholes model with a single share price target.
+The models are weighted to arrive at values that reflect both hurdles.